-If you consider the alternate methods used for these brand building and positioning activities, webinars offer a very effective option.
-The controlled environment also means that you can limit the risks as you aren’t dependant on external factors that could effect your brand; for example if only a handful of people physically show up at an event then the experience and resulting image is tarnished, something that you can control with a webinar as only you will know how many people actually attend.
+If you consider the alternative methods used for these brand building and positioning activities, webinars offer a very effective option.
+The controlled environment also means that you can limit the risks as you aren’t dependant on external factors that could affect your brand; for example, if only a handful of people physically show up at an event then the experience and resulting image are tarnished, something that you can control with a webinar as only you will know how many people actually attend.

 On top of this, people like webinars as they are usually built around the attendee from the point of view of when and where they can attend.